arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 * **MCU Side (STM32):** The router claims the hardware serial port `Serial`.

 > **⚠️ WARNING: Reserved Resources**
-> Do not attempt to open `/dev/ttyHS1` (on Linux) or `Serial` (on Arduino/Zephyr) in your own code.
+> Do not attempt to open `/dev/ttyHS1` (on Linux) or `Serial1` (on Arduino/Zephyr) in your own code.
 These interfaces are exclusively locked by the `arduino-router` service.
 Attempting to access them directly will cause the Bridge to fail.

 #### Managing the Router Service